tr0ublee/TCP-UDP-Socket-Programming/README.md

 I implemented a server and a client.
 Both can communicate over TCP and UDP.
 Client sends a file over the socket and server reconstructs the file.
 Since UDP is a lossy protocol, I also implemented a RDT to make UDP lossless.
+As an extra step, for UDP, I used MD5 hash to verify data integrity (i.e, as checksum) since MD5 is a hashing algorithm that is commonly used to determine data integrity.

 # 3- Which Part Did I Start With?